The 6 Developmental Stages of Gay Male Couple Relationships

 13 Feb, 2021Blog

-The following information is summarised from the published work of Dr. David P. McWhirter, MD and Dr. Andrew M. Mattison, MSW, PhD (professional & personal partners, sadly now both deceased).
+The following research information is summarised from the published work of Dr. David P. McWhirter, MD and Dr. Andrew M. Mattison, MSW, PhD (professional & personal partners, sadly now both deceased).

 Growth in Gay Male Couple Relationships

-Over a 5-year period (1974 to 1979), David P. McWhirter, MD and Andrew M. Mattison MSW, PhD interviewed 156 gay male couples (in the California, San Diego County area) in depth about their significant / intimate couple relationship.
-The couples interviewed were not in therapy and had been living together as male to male partners anywhere from 1 to more than 37 years.
-The mean time in a relationship was 8.7 years, with median being slightly over 5 years.
+Over a 5-year period (1974 to 1979), David P. McWhirter, MD and Andrew M. Mattison MSW, PhD interviewed in-depth 156 gay male couples (in the California, San Diego County area) about their significant / intimate couple relationship.

 These developmental stages of gay couples were originally presented as tentative formulations needing further clinical trial and research validation.
 The stages are categorised after the break…